 Dr. Joseph Holt

 Dr. Joseph Holt enjoys a wide-ranging musical career as conductor, pianist, chamber music performer, arts administrator, educator and arranger.
-In 2018/19 he celebrated his tenth anniversary as Artistic Director for the Choral Artists of Sarasota.
+In 2023/24 he celebrates his 15th anniversary as Artistic Director for the Choral Artists of Sarasota.
 Under his leadership, the ensemble has garnered numerous accolades for its innovative programming and superior vocal quality.

 With Choral Artists, he has brought to Sarasota Too Hot to Handel, the Jazz and Gospel version of Handel’s Messiah and a stunning presentation of Carmina Burana in collaboration with Leymis Bolaños Wilmott and Sarasota Contemporary Dance.
 He is also Director of Artist Programs for the Artist Series Concerts of Sarasota, Music Director at Faith Lutheran Church and co-host for Music Mondays with Ed Alley and Bob Sherman.
 For the Artist Series, Holt has designed innovative programs including performances at the Sarasota Opera House for five pianists performing on five concert grand pianos.
 In October, 2017, Dr. Holt was recognized by the Arts Alliance of Sarasota for Artistic Achievement.
 Anu Tali, former music director of the Sarasota Orchestra, invited Dr. Holt to be the chorus master for several performances during her tenure with the ensemble, notably her final performances of the Beethoven 9th Symphony in April, 2019.